-My City Academy is a free leadership training program that empowers Roanoke’s refugee and immigrant populations to better understand and participate in Roanoke’s local government.
-Participants will be introduced to municipal government services to help them gain a better understanding of how their government works and ways in which they can be involved.
-Participants will also learn about a wide range of available community resources that will enable them to experience a more productive and enjoyable life experience in Roanoke and help others do the same.
+My City Academy is a FREE leadership training program that empowers Roanoke’s refugee and immigrant populations to better understand and participate in Roanoke’s local government.
+You will be introduced to City of Roanoke services to better understand how our government works and ways you can be involved.
+You will also learn about community resources that can help you to experience a more productive and enjoyable life in Roanoke and help others do the same.

-The in-person trainings will take place over 4 consecutive Saturdays and will include presentations from City departments and community-based organizations as well as field trips and interactive activities.
-The four weeks of training will be followed by monthly sessions which will cover topics ranging from food security, advocacy, and asset mapping, to community-based resources like mental health services, adult education, and workforce development.
+The in-person trainings will take place over 5 consecutive Saturdays and will include presentations from City departments and community-based organizations as well as field trips and interactive activities.
+The 5 weeks of training will be followed by monthly sessions which will cover topics like from food security, advocacy, and leadership, to community-based resources like mental health services, adult education, and workforce development.

-The expectation is that participants will commit to at least a year of volunteering within their respective communities, providing leadership and guidance around navigating City services and community-based resources.
 Applicants should be from a community in which members are New Americans and have strong proficiency in speaking English.
-However, there will be opportunities for discussion and processing in participants’ home languages and translated materials when necessary.
+However, there will be opportunities for discussion and processing in your home language and translated materials when necessary.

-The dates for the Spring 2023 cohort of My City Academy will be announced soon, but please get in touch if you would like more details!
+The dates for the Fall 2023 cohort of My City Academy are:

 To apply or to nominate someone, click the links to the right.
 Forms may be filled out electronically and emailed to [email protected], or they can be printed and brought to the Municipal Building in person.